 Holly Riddle is a professional freelance writer specializing in travel and food writing.

 Anyone interested in longevity already knows the importance of exercise to a healthy lifestyle, both for your current and future health.
-However, not all exercises are equal when it comes to promoting longevity.
+What follows are some of the best strength training exercises for longevity.

 What Role Does Strength Training Play in Longevity?